joanms/unicorn-attractor/README.md

 5. Click on "Browse other features to upvote".
 6. Select another feature from the list to upvote, click on "View Details" and upvote it by repeating step 1 above.
 7. Ensure that the correct feature and price are added to the cart.
+8. Click on the Delete button for a feature.
+9. Ensure that the feature is deleted from the cart.
-8. Click on "Checkout".
+10. Click on "Checkout".
-9. Ensure that a payment details form appears.
+11. Ensure that a payment details form appears.
-10. Fill in the form with fake details and click "Submit Payment".
+12. Fill in the form with fake details and click "Submit Payment".
-11. Ensure that the payment is successful.
+13. Ensure that the payment is successful.
-12. Ensure that the order is added to the database with all correct details.
+14. Ensure that the order is added to the database with all correct details.
-13. Ensure that the upvotes are listed on the user's profile page.
+15. Ensure that the upvotes are listed on the user's profile page.

+##### Commenting on Features
+1. Navigate to the page giving details of a single feature.
+2. Click on the Add a Comment button.
+3. Enter a comment in the form that appears.
+4. Click the Submit Comment button.
+5. Ensure that the comment appears in the Comments panel with the correct user and date details.

 ## Credits